- Home

 10. Give yourself time to relax and recover

-It’s really important to make sure you take time to relax and recover after a workout.
+It’s important to make sure you take time to relax and recover after a workout.
 If you’re feeling tired and drained, or your body is sore, it can be difficult to stay motivated.
-The human body needs time to recover after exercise, so take care to give your body a real break after a workout, and avoid putting any significant stress on your muscles.

-Having a long, hot bath is a great way to unwind after exercise, and you could add some bath salts designed to soothe aching muscles.
-Staying hydrated is important too, so making yourself a big (non-alcoholic!) drink after a workout is also very beneficial – this could be refreshing cold water with ice and lemon, or a restorative hot drink like hot chocolate.
+Having a long, hot bath is a great way to unwind after exercise.
+Staying hydrated is important too, so pouring yourself a big (non-alcoholic!) drink after a workout is very beneficial – this could be refreshing cold water with ice and lemon, or a restorative drink like hot chocolate.

-It’s also helpful to relax your mind as well as your body, so you could try meditating after a workout.
-Meditation lowers the level of the stress hormone cortisol in your body, so this is a great way to bring your body back to baseline.
-When you’re meditating, you’re taking long, deep breaths which send extra oxygen to muscles and help them recover – and taking the time to sit quietly after strenuous activity is a good way to reduce joint and muscle stress.
+It’s also helpful to relax your mind as well as your body, so some people like to meditate after a workout.
+Meditation lowers levels of the stress hormone cortisol, so this is a great way to bring your body back to baseline.
 To find out more, have a read of our guide to mindfulness.

 11. When all else fails – dance